LUKERHYS/Simulated-Network-Monitor/readme.md

 0 * * * * root /request.sh clean
 ```

 This function connects to the app server via a websocket and passes its argument ("refresh" or "clean"), along with an optional password to authenticate the connection.
-If no password is used, it will be a None value in both the cron-job and app server.
+If no password is used, it will be a `None` value in both the cron-job and app server (allowing the cron-job to trigger the appropriate response).

 ```python
 async def request():